esp854/streamflix2/RAILWAY_DEPLOYMENT.md

 - `PORT` - The port your application should listen on
 - `DATABASE_URL` - When using Railway PostgreSQL
 - `NODE_ENV` - Set to "production" automatically

+The Docker container will use these environment variables as configured in the Dockerfile and application code.

 ## Troubleshooting